edessain19/19_push_swap/README.md

 # 19_push_swap

-In this project We have to sort data on a stack, with a limited set of instructions, using the lowest possible number of actions.
+In this project we have to sort data on a stack, with a limited set of instructions, using the lowest possible number of actions.

 The project consist in two part: